 Step 3: Compare the amount earned to the amount disbursed.
 If more aid was disbursed than earned, determine the amount of Title IV aid that must be returned by subtracting the earned amount from the disbursed amount.

 Step 4: Allocate the responsibility for returning unearned aid between the school and the student according to the portion of disbursed aid that could have been used to cover institutional charges and the portion of aid that could have been disbursed directly to the student once the institutional charges were covered.

 Step 5: Distribute the unearned funds back to the appropriate Title IV program.

-Students will be billed for any amount due to Coastal Law as a result of Title IV funds that were returned that would have been used to cover Coastal Law charges.
+Students will be billed for any amount due to Florida Coastal as a result of Title IV funds that were returned that would have been used to cover Florida Coastal charges.